hausgold/docker-kafka/README.md

     # The ports are just for you to know when configure your
     # container links, on depended containers
     - "9092"
-  links:
-    # Link to the ZooKeeper instance for advertising
-    - zookeeper
 ```

 Afterwards start the service with the following command: